nomasters/handshake/design-docs/handshake-core.md

 `chats/{chat_id}/{profile_id}/{lookup_identity}-{unix_nano_timestamp}.swp.secretbox`

 Swap files are structured in a way that makes the context for replay easy.
-These are append-only files used to track all changes over time related to a single item, and should be re-playable to get to the current state of the last step completed.
+These are append-only files used to track all changes over time related to a single item, and should be re-playable to get the current state of the last step completed.
 These are intended to allow more complex processes to pick up where they left off in the case of an interruption or failure state.

 An example of a swap file for the removal of a lookup hash: